larskanis/eventbox/README.md

 ### The Actor model

-Eventbox is kind of advancement of the well known [actor model](https://en.wikipedia.org/wiki/Actor_model).
+Eventbox is kind of advancement of the well known [actor model](https://en.wikipedia.org/wiki/Actor_model) leveraging the possibilities of the ruby language.
-While the actor model uses explicit message passing, Eventbox relies on method and closure calls, which makes it much more natural to use.
+While the actor model uses explicit message passing, Eventbox relies on method, closure calls and exceptions, which makes it much more natural to use.
 Unlike an actor, Eventbox doesn't start a thread per object by default, but uses the thread of the caller to execute non-blocking code.
-Instead it can create and interrupt in-object private threads in form of actions to be used for blocking operations.
+Instead it can create and manage in-object private threads in form of actions to be used for blocking operations.

+Many actor implementations manage an inheritance tree of actor objects.
+Parent actors are then notified about failures of child actors.
+In contrast Eventbox objects maintain a list of all running internal actions instead, but objects are completely independent from each other.
+Failures are handled object internal - see chapter "Exceptions" above.

 ### Internal state